search instagram arrow-down

 http://www.womenseducationpartnership.org

 There are an estimated 258 million widows around the world, and nearly one in ten live in extreme poverty.
-But, the actual number is likely to be much higher and to grow further as the coronavirus and its related effects on health continue to rage around the world.
+The actual number, however, is likely to be much higher and to grow further as the coronavirus and its related effects on health continue to impact global health.
 As women they have specific needs, but their voices and experiences are often absent from policies that impact their survival.”
 United Nations (see below).

 The Widow